Who we are and what we do

 NHS Trusts are required to self-certify that they can meet the obligations set out in the NHS provider licence, (which includes requirements to comply with the National Health Service Act 2006, the Health and Social Care Act 2008, the Health Act 2009 and the Health and Social Care Act 2012, and to have regard to the NHS Constitution) (GC6) and that they have complied with governance requirements (FT4).

-Following a review of evidence the Audit and Assurance Committee 28 May 2020, as delegated by the Board of Gloucestershire Health and Care, NHS Foundation Trust, at its meeting on the 20 May 2020, the Trust Board formally agreed to self-certify the Trust as compliant for GC6 and FT4.
+Following a review of evidence by the Board of Gloucestershire Health and Care, NHS Foundation Trust, at its meeting on the 27 May 2021, the Trust Board formally agreed to self-certify the Trust as compliant for GC6 and FT4.